googleapis/python-spanner-django/examples/healthchecks/README.md

 This example shows how to use django-spanner for Cloud Spanner as a backend database for [https://healthchecks.io](https://healthchecks.io)

-*NOTE:* This README is suitable for Django version=2.2.
+*NOTE:* This README is suitable for Django version=2.2.python3 manage.py runserver

 ### Table of contents
 - [Install healthchecks](#install-healthchecks)